RomeoSilvestri/Book/_sources/README.md

 We will then navigate through the following stages:

 Problem Definition:
-- Identification of the problem to be solved
+- Identification of the problem
 - Determination of project objectives
 - Specification of project evaluation metrics

 Data Collection:
 - Identification of data sources
-- Data acquisition from identified sources
+- Data acquisition
 - Data quality control

 Data Pre-processing: